mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 $$\text{Total} = Pe^x$$

 This formula is an exponential function!
 That is, it is an exponential function with respect to the _scaled_ time where the scaling is determined by the rate.
-Moreover, we see that earning interest at a rate of, say, 10% over 2 years is equivalent to earning 5% over one year.
+Said differently, one can think of $x$ as the number of units of time where each unit is the time it takes to earn 100% of the principal (i.e., double the money).

 ### Relating continous compound interest to exponentials